 At night on the upper levels the reddened lift doors have hardly dislodged the sinister industrial gloom.

-DACOSTAKADE L2: CENTRE STAIR L2 LANDING
+DACOSTAKADE L2: CENTRE STAIR/LIFT LANDING

 (pic 25-4-2008 / to N)